dgelessus/NAGUS/docs/uru/vault.rst

 because the affected fields should never change anyway --- the explorer flag is effectively unused and should always be 1, and there's no way for the player to change the name or gender of an existing avatar.

+A Player node should never appear as the child of another node.
+Other nodes should instead reference the Player node indirectly via the corresponding :ref:`vault_node_player_info` node.

 A Player node should always have the following children: